NISystemsEngineering/rfmx-signal-creator/README.md

 1) Install the latest NI Package from the [Releases section](../../releases/latest).

-2) From the command prompt, launch the program from *C:\Program Files (x86)\National Instruments\Shared\RFmxSignalCreator.exe*.
-This will show the help screen with the list of arguments and examples.
+2) Do one of the following to launch the program and show the help screen with the list of arguments and examples.
+    - Search for "NI-RFmx Signal Creator" from the Windows Start Menu, or select it from National Instruments >> NI-RFmx Signal Creator
+    - From the command prompt, launch the program from *C:\Program Files (x86)\National Instruments\Shared\NI-RFmx Signal Creator\RFmxSignalCreator.exe*.

 3) Pass the utility one or more supported waveform configuration files.
 For each file that can be parsed by a plugin, a TDMS file containing the NI-RFmx signal configuration will be created.